 The Company capitalizes certain legal, accounting and other third-party fees that are directly associated with in-process equity financings as other assets until such financings are consummated.
-After consummation of the equity financing in July 2014, \$2,285 of these costs were recorded in stockholders' equity (deficit) as a reduction of additional paid-in capital generated as a result of the initial public offering.
-As of March 31, 2015 and December 31, 2014, the Company had recorded \$186 and \$10, respectively, of deferred offering costs, which are included in prepaid expenses and other current assets in the accompanying consolidated balance sheet.
-These costs were in contemplation of the Company's public offering of common stock which closed in April 2015.
+After consummation of the IPO in July 2014, \$2.3 million of these costs were recorded in stockholders' equity as a reduction of additional paid-in capital generated as a result of the IPO.
+After consummation of the public offering of common stock in April 2015, \$0.6 million of these costs were recorded in stockholders' equity as a reduction of additional paid-in capital generated as a result of the IPO.
+After consummation additional paid-in capital generated as a result of the IPO.
+After consummation of the public offering of common stock in April 2015, \$0.6 million of these costs were recorded in stockholders' equity as a reduction of additional paid-in capital generated as a result of the offering.
+As of June 30, 2015 and December 31, 2014, the Company had recorded deferred offering costs of \$0 and \$10,000, respectively, which are included in prepaid expenses and other current assets in the accompanying consolidated balance sheet.
+The costs as of December 31, 2014 were in contemplation of the Company's public offering of common stock which closed in April 2015.